imperugo/imperugo.github.io/_posts/2015-02-17-redirect-from-http-to-https-yes-or-no.markdown

 ---
 layout: post
+title: "Redirect from http to https yes or no?"
 date: "2015-02-17"
-title: Redirect from http to https yes or no?
 description: "Using the cookie authentication for ASP.NET MVC and WebAPI self hosted requires custume cookie encryption"
 comments: true
 categories: